Can Machines Help Us Answering Question 16 in Datasheets, and In Turn Reflecting on Inappropriate Content?: The Q16 Pipeline for Datasheets

-Let us now move on to presenting and evaluating different models, including our CLIP-based Q16 approach, for the task at hand to classify inappropriate image content. \paragraph{\bf Deep Learning baselines.} As baselines we fine-tuned two standard pre-trained CV models (PMs) to investigate how well deep neural networks can identify inappropriate content.
+As baselines we fine-tuned two standard pre-trained CV models (PMs) to investigate how well deep neural networks can identify inappropriate content.
 Similar to \citet{gandhi2020scalable}, we used the ResNet50 architecture \cite{he2016deep}, pre-trained on ImageNet datasets \cite{deng2009imagenet}.

-Fig.~\ref{fig:smid_data_pca_b} shows a PCA dimension reduction of the embedded representations of the pre-trained model, i.e., before being trained on the SMID dataset.
-Based on this dimension reduction, it is unclear if the ImageNet1k pre-trained ResNet50 variant is able to infer inappropriate image content reliably.
-Furthermore, Tab.~\ref{tab:smid_classification_results} shows the performance of both the fine-tuned model (training all model parameters) and a model with only one linear probing layer.
+Tab.~\ref{tab:smid_classification_results} shows the performance of both the fine-tuned model (training all model parameters) and a model with only one linear probing layer.
 In our work, the probing layer refers to adding one final classification layer to the model.
-The table shows inconclusive results: even if the performance increases when a larger dataset (ImageNet21k) is used.
+This part of the table shows inconclusive results: even if the performance increases when a larger dataset (ImageNet21k) is used.
 After fine-tuning the whole model, recall increases; precision, however, is still comparatively low.
 Specifically, the resulting low precision and low recall of the linear probed ImagNet1k-based models show problems classifying truly inappropriate images as well as distinguishing between truly non-inappropriate and inappropriate images.
 We will use these models as baselines to investigate if more advanced PMs (trained on larger unfiltered datasets) carry information about potential inappropriate image content.

-\paragraph{\bf Zero and few-shot capabilities of CLIP to infer inappropriate content.} To investigate if CLIP's contrastive pre-training step contains image-text pairs that equip the model with a notion of inappropriate concepts, we again start off by illustrating the embedding space of the SMID images.
-Fig.~\ref{fig:smid_data_pca_c} shows the PCA on embeddings of CLIP's ViT-B/16 model pre-trained on WebImageText via Contrastive Language-Image Pre-training \cite{radford21Learning}.
-As one can see, ViT can indeed distinguish inappropriate content and corresponding counterexamples without being explicitly trained to do so, encoding task-specific knowledge.
-This observation confirms our assumption that due to the natural language supervision, CLIP implicitly acquired knowledge about what a human could ---depending on the context--- perceive as inappropriate content.